What are decodable texts?

 This site has printable booklets.

-Free decodable texts for each phonics skill.
+There are free, decodable texts available for each phonics skill.
 In the “search for” box, enter “free decodable texts.”
 Printable.

 Printable.

 These decodables are sorted by grade level!
-This resource has Science of Reading in Spanish, too!
+This resource also includes the science of reading in Spanish.

-Start here and progress through each Beginning Reading Instruction and Advanced Reading Instruction ebooks.
-This series includes trick words and the stories build upon each other.
-It looks like a good program.
+Start here and progress through each Beginning Reading Instruction and Advanced Reading Instruction ebook.
+This series includes trick words, and the stories build upon each other.
+It looks like a beneficial program.

 Printable.